priyaanshMalik/priyaanshMalik/README.md

 - 👋 Hi, I’m @priyaanshMalik
+- I am an undergraduate student in Computer Science and Engineering
+- I am also doing a bachelors degree ponline program from IIT Madras in Programming and Data Science
-- 👀 I’m interested in ...
+- I’m interested in learning about data science and application development

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 reach me at priyaanshmalik@outlook.com
+- reach me at priyaanshmalik@outlook.com

+Cheers!!!

 <!---
 priyaanshMalik/priyaanshMalik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.